Don’t Be Sorry for the Struggle

-I was with her at 2 a.m. when she began the baking at her small cake shop.
-I was with her when we arrived at the shop one day to find it had been broken into the night before.
+I was with her at 2 a.m. when she would get me out of bed, wrap me up in comforters, and put me back to sleep on 50-pound bags of flour and sugar so that she could start baking at her small cake shop downtown.
+I was with her the day we arrived at the shop to find it had been broken into the night before.
 I was by her side when the pipes froze in the winter, when we got locked out of the house, and when we had a flat tire on the side of the road.

-Many parents try to insulate their kids from any type of struggle.
+Many parents try to guard their kids from any type of hardship they go through.
 And if their kids happen to see it, they feel guilty.
-Maybe it’s because we want to protect our children, or maybe it’s because we live in a world where the standard is to be Pinterest-perfect.
-This pressure to keep our kids from any type of struggle, imperfection or inconvenience is all around us.
+Maybe it’s because we want to protect our children.
+Or maybe it’s because we live in a world where the standard is to appear wealthy, successful and Pinterest-perfect.
+The pressure to keep our kids from seeing any type of struggle, imperfection or inconvenience is real.

-I watched my mom struggle and overcome.
+Not only did I watch my mom hustle and grind every day, but I also watched her overcome.
 I watched her work hard, and I saw her hard work pay off.
 I watched her hope when situations seemed hopeless.
 I watched her persevere with an absurd level of persistence.
 I watched her do the right thing, even when it cost her.

 I watched the way she treated every single person with kindness.
 I watched how she went above and beyond for her customers.
-I watched how she always paused and talked to homeless people—even in the middle of the night when we were downtown unloading bags of powdered sugar and flour.
+I watched how she always paused and talked to homeless people—even in the middle of the night when we were downtown unloading bags of powdered sugar.

 I watched her.